roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

 Signature
 ---------

-Every sender identity can have its own signature text which will be apened to the message text when you start writing a new email message.
+Every sender identity can have its own signature text which will be appended to the message text when you start writing a new email message.
 Visit :ref:`Settings > Preferences > Composing Messages <settings-prefs-compose>` to configure when and how signatures are inserted.

 **Signature**
-    Enter the actual signature text here.
+    Enter the signature text here.

 **HTML signature**
     Check this option if you mainly send formatted (HTML) messages and to enable formatting